Hepatitis B Virus and Pregnancy

 Quick Facts

-Hepatitis B is caused by the hepatitis B virus (HBV).
-The virus can pass from a pregnant person with hepatitis B to the baby during pregnancy and delivery.
+Hepatitis B infection is caused by the hepatitis B virus (HBV).
+HBV spreads through contact with blood or other body fluids from a person with hepatitis B. The virus can also be passed to the fetus during pregnancy or at the time of delivery.

 Hepatitis B can occur without any symptoms.

-All pregnant people should be tested for HBV early in pregnancy.
+Everyone should be tested for HBV early in pregnancy.

 There is no cure for hepatitis B, but antiviral medication can help decrease the risk of long-term health problems.